Ludmilahttps/drivent2/README.md

             };
             ```

-        - Existem dois cenários de erros que são tratados:
+        - There are two error scenarios that are handled:
-            - Formato Inválido: A API responde com status 400.
+            - Invalid Format: The API responds with status 400.
-            - Válido, mas inexistente: Neste caso, a API retorna: "erro": "true"

-        - Ambos os erros são tratados nas funções do controller de enrollment.
+            - Valid but nonexistent: In this case, the API returns: "error": "true"

-- Ajuste da função `createOrUpdateEnrollmentWithAddress`
+- function adjustment `createOrUpdateEnrollmentWithAddress`
-    - Verificamos se o CEP é válido antes de criar ou atualizar uma enrollment.
-Caso não seja, a operação não pode ser concluída.
+    - We verify that the zip code is valid before creating or updating an enrollment.
+If not, the operation cannot be completed.

 ### 02 - Prisma

-- Implementação das rotas de tickets e payments.
-    - Todas as rotas são autenticadas.
+- Implementation of ticket and payment routes.
+    - All routes are authenticated.
-    - Todas as rotas respondem status `401 (Unauthorized)` caso falhe a autenticação.
+    - All routes respond with status `401 (Unauthorized)` if authentication fails.
 - **GET** `/tickets/types`
-    - Retorna todos os tipos de ingresso (`TicketType`) cadastrados no sistema.
-    - Retorno com todos os tipos de ingresso cadastrados
+    - Returns all ticket types (`TicketType`) registered in the system.
+    - Return with all types of registered tickets
         - Status: **`200`**
         - Response